riccardo-df/aggTrees/README.md

 We use different samples to estimate the CATEs (step 1) and construct the sequence of partitions (steps 2 and 3).
 We call these “estimation sample” and “aggregation sample”.
 To conduct valid inference, we need to estimate honest trees.
 For this, we need an additional “honest sample”.

 The functions used in the examples below work with `aggTrees` objects.
-For each of these functions, which generally fall the syntax `*_aggtree`, I provide the corresponding `*_rpart` version that works with `rpart` objects.
+For each of these functions, which generally follow the syntax `*_aggtree`, I provide the corresponding `*_rpart` version that works with `rpart` objects.
 Thus, the package can be used with any tree that is a `rpart` object, e.g., with the output of `causalTree`.

 ## Installation
 The current development version the package can be installed using the `devtools` package: